2023 French pension reform strikes: 17 March

-Demonstrations once again took place at the Place de la Concorde, attended by several thousand people "with chants, dancing and a huge bonfire," protestors chanting "Tax the rich", before riot police intervened using tear gas to clear the square, after some "climbed scaffolding on a renovation site, arming themselves with wood", and "lobbed fireworks and paving stones at police in a standoff".
-On Twitter, a clip of protestors gathered at the Place chanting "we decapitated Louis XVI and we can start again, Macron" went viral, with protestors also, more generally, calling for Macron to resign.
+Demonstrations once again took place at the Place de la Concorde, attended by several thousand people "with chants, dancing and a huge bonfire," protesters chanting "Tax the rich", before riot police intervened using tear gas to clear the square, after some "climbed scaffolding on a renovation site, arming themselves with wood", and "lobbed fireworks and paving stones at police in a standoff".
+On Twitter, a clip of protesters gathered at the Place chanting "we decapitated Louis XVI and we can start again, Macron" went viral, with protesters also, more generally, calling for Macron to resign.
+Broadcaster BFMTV reported that police detained 61 people following the protests.
+The Times claimed that the protestors' "ranks were swollen by members of the 'black bloc' – young masked troublemakers out for a fight".
 Notably, head of the 'moderate' CFDT union, Laurent Berger, said that a change in government or Prime Minister "will not put out this fire, only withdrawing the reform."

 Additionally, Paris's Boulevard Périphérique was "disrupted at almost 200 points during peak rush hour" in the morning, by CGT activists.
-It was also reported that there was "escalated strikes" at refineries, with a blockade of an unspecified refinery in southern France having began earlier in the day.
+It was also reported that there was "escalated strikes" at refineries, with a blockade of an unspecified refinery in southern France having begun earlier in the day.
 A CGT representative claimed that strikes would "force the shutdown" of TotalEnergies' Normandy refinery by the weekend, furthering the industrial action; a rolling strike was already in place there, with strikers continuing to deliver less fuel than normal from other sites.
 (DW reported on 18 March that CGT had already shut it down by Friday evening, however.)
 The CGT also announced an extension to picket lines at Electricite de France.

 Smaller protests and rallies took place in Bordeaux, Toulouse, Toulon and Strasbourg.
 Specific methods of protest across France reported were street furniture being destroyed, bins set alight, and windows smashed.
-In Dijon, protestors burned effigies of Macron.
+In Dijon, protesters burned effigies of Macron.
+Protests also took place in smaller towns like Laval and Évreux.